 Visas for Children

 All travelers to the United States — no matter how young ‒ must have valid U.S. visas.
 However, the process of obtaining a visa for a child is somewhat easier.
-Most importantly, children under the age of 14 do not have to appear for a personal interview, instead, the applying parent(s) or legal guardian(s) should bring the child’s passport, DS-160 confirmation page and the application processing fee with them to their interview.
+Most importantly, children under the age of 14 who are residents of Uzbekistan do not have to appear for a personal interview, instead, the applying parent(s) or legal guardian(s) should bring the child’s passport, DS-160 confirmation page and the application processing fee with them to their interview.

-If a parent (or a legal guardian) already has a U.S. visa and will be traveling with the child, he/she should send an e-mail message to ConsularTashkent@state.gov and request scheduling an appointment for an interview on behalf of the minor applicant.
+If a parent (or a legal guardian) already has a U.S. visa and will be traveling with the child, he/she should make an appointment online for an interview on behalf of the minor applicant.
+The accompanying adult (parent or a legal guardian) must then send an e-mail message to the Consular Section at ConsularTashkent@state.gov and request an appointment for the same date and time as the minor they will be accompanying.
 The required documents to bring for the interview are: